sbhjt-gr/mydenfocus/README.md

 ## Contributing

-Contributions are not currently being accepted as this is a personal learning project.
+Contributions are not needed for now but will be accepted in the future as the application is still under development by me.

 ## License